 • 4 or more children — £42,000

-You may also be eligible for ECO4 if you receive Department for Work and Pensions benefits — regardless of whether you receive Universal Credit.
-This also applies if you receive disability benefits, including the Disability Living Allowance and Personal Independence Payment.
+If you receive benefits from the Department for Work and Pensions – regardless of whether you receive Universal Credit – you may be eligible for ECO4.
+This also applies if you receive disability benefits, such as Disability Living Allowance and Personal Independence Payment.

-The ECO4 grant primarily focuses on owner-occupied homes, but it can also support energy-inefficient social housing and privately rented properties, provided the property owner allows it.
+Although the ECO4 grant focuses on owner-occupied homes, it can also help those in energy-inefficient social housing and privately rented properties, provided the property owner gives permission.

-Properties with an EPC rating of D or above are not eligible for the ECO4, and any improvements made to homes rated F or lower should raise them to an EPC rating of at least D.
+You won’t be eligible for the ECO4 if your property has an EPC rating of D or above.
+Also, it’s required that any improvements carried out with this grant on a home rated F or lower should raise them to an EPC rating of at least D.

-This is usually based on the assumption that you live in a property requiring energy-efficiency upgrades and one of the following applies.
+Local authorities use LA Flex to determine your household’s eligibility for energy-efficiency improvements.
+Their assessment is usually based on the assumption that you live in a property that needs energy-efficiency upgrades and one of the following statements applies.

-• You have a combined gross annual household income under £31,000.
+• Your combined gross annual household income is under £31,000.

-• Someone in your household has a severe or long-term health condition that is adversely affected by living in a cold home and is due to one of the following:
+• Someone in your household has a long-term or severe health condition that is adversely affected by living in a cold home and is due to one of the following:

 • A cardiovascular condition